tclahr/uac-docs/docs/index.md

 ## Command line options

 UAC is a command line tool, and as such, has several options that can be used to interact with it.
+It is recommended to run UAC from an external device/usb/network share to avoid overwriting evidence.

 <pre class="code">
 Usage: ./uac [-h] [-V] [--debug] {-p PROFILE | -a ARTIFACTS} DESTINATION